 ARCHITECTURE FOR TRAVELERS

-Architecture for Travelers is an interdisciplinary conversation about home.
+Architecture for Travelers is an interdisciplinary conversation about home, and a collaboration with Lynn Xu and our families.
 It began during a residency at the Akademie Schloss Solitude and so far it has taken form as:

 a walk across Texas from Galveston Island to Marfa